armortal/webcrypto-go/README.md

 - `SHA-384`
 - `SHA-512`

+There are no parameter definitions, however we use [Params](#params-1) below for importing purposes.

 ##### Params

 This is an empty struct that we use to register SHA algorithms without using a blank import.
 If you don't